 You can still use it as a padding.
 In that case overlap foam lining pieces in a place where extra padding is needed.
 Stitch the layers together piece by piece.

 Cut and Sew

 The foam-lined cup is formed out of one-two-three-or-more pieces.
-Roughly spoken, its task is to move your breast tissue in the desired direction depending on the shape of the cup.
+Its task is to move your breast tissue in the desired direction depending on the shape of the cup.
 To the center, up forward, down.
-Feel free to make your own improvements and changes to it.
+Feel free to make your own improvements and changes to the cup.
 It’s easy.
 Use the existing seams or make new ones.
 Try different adjustments and see the effects.
 Imagine that it’s a kind of a sculpture.

 Join the foam cup parts together with a zigzag or 3-step zigzag.
 Zigzag seams can be finished with a narrow tape.
 However, the seams of our foam merge together forming a beautiful, solid cup and therefore it is better to leave the finishing tape off.
 The lighter the seams are, the smoother the shape and the more invisible the seams will be.

 After joining the parts together, the cup may seem to be a bit angular.
 Don’t worry, because this effect disappears after few hours of wearing the bra.
 The same miracle happens when you put on a bra that has just been washed – the shape returns quickly.
 I really love that feature.
 If angularity bothers you in the first place, you can gently steam iron over the seams through a cotton cloth.
 Be careful not to flatten the cup!
 And not to burn your fingers!